section-engineering-education/engineering-education/content/articles/face-geometry-detection-using-python/index.md

 <!--more-->

 ### Prerequisites
-- To follow along with this tutorial, you'll need to have either Jupyter Notebook or Google Colab.
+- To follow along with this tutorial, you will need to have either Jupyter Notebook or Google Colab.
 > Google Colab has been used for this experiment.

 ### Table of contents